What is cable railing?

 Cable railing costs roughly $75-$220 per linear foot.

-While, cable railing is considered to be cheaper than other modern railing systems such as rod railing or glass railing, although it should not be considered cheap.
-It is a high performing, beautiful investment that will outperform traditional railing systems.
+While both cable railing and rod railing are considered to be more economic than other modern railing systems (like glass railing), it should not be considered as a cheap system.
+It is a high performing, beautiful investment that will outperform traditional railing systems in nearly every metric.

 Metal posts tend to cost more than wood posts, but there is a definite trade off in maintenance and performance.
 To get an idea on what your project could look like for you, check out our Railing Pricing calculator.